nlnw/sndb/README.md

 # Getting Started

+- Simply run `sndb.py` and customize as needed.
 - Python script will do the following:
   - Auth to Twitter
   - Download social data using auth token